AnnieP211/AnnieP211.github.io/essays/CodingStandards.md

 easier to reason about.
 Even formatting rules improved readability.
 Consistent indentation and spacing reduce cognitive load.
 When structure is predictable, your brain can focus on logic instead of decoding formatting.
-Coding standards don’t just make code look better — they make it easier to understand.
+Coding standards don’t just make code look better; they make it easier to understand.

 ## Painful and Useful
 Getting rid of ESLint errors is both painful and useful.